rubocop/ruby-style-guide/README.md

   ```

 * <a name="no-return-ensure"></a>
-  Never return from an `ensure` block.
+  Do not return from an `ensure` block.
 If you explicitly return from a method
   inside an `ensure` block, the return will take precedence over any exception
   being raised, and the method will return as if no exception had been raised at
   all.
 In effect, the exception will be silently thrown away.